lomorage/lomo-backup/README.md

 - Original file hash and encrypted file hash are kept in cloud for future consistency check

 # Security Model
 The security model is from repository [filecrypt](https://github.com/kisom/filecrypt).
-Refer book [Practical Cryptography With Go](https://leanpub.com/gocrypto/read) for more detail.
+For more details, refer to the book [Practical Cryptography With Go](https://leanpub.com/gocrypto/read).

 This program assumes that an attacker does not currently have access to either the machine the archive is generated on, or on the machine